mauserrifle/simresults/README.md

 Logs tend to miss lap data on all games.
 Check the logs.

+### Date is not right of session

+GTR, GTL, F1 challenge don't have a timestamp or timezone information.
+So dates are created using the default timezone.

 ## Contributing

 The project is designed to be extended with new features and game support.